OSVR/OSVR-Docs/Utilities/HDKUpgradeIRBoardFirmware.md

 The OSVR HDK 1.2, 1.3, 1.4 and HDK 2 all have a similar electronics setup for their positional tracking infrared LEDs.
 There is a small circuit board inside the HMD (on the left as you look at the HMD from the front - below the external USB port) dedicated to driving these LEDs, with a separate STM8 microcontroller (also known as an MCU) that controls synchronizing the LEDs with the camera, pulse duration, pattern, and more.

-Unfortunately, there is no easy way to upgrade the firmware (and thus any of the parameters) on this microcontroller from the host computer over USB: the STM8 does not even connect to the main MCU of the HDK that provides the USB interface.
+Unfortunately, there is no easy way to upgrade the firmware (and thus any of the parameters) on this microcontroller from the host computer over the HDK's normal USB connection : the STM8 does not even connect to the main MCU of the HDK that provides the USB interface.
 However, the IR board has through-holes for a standard debug/programming header, and the programming tool used to flash a new firmware on the STM8 is readily available and inexpensive, so if you aren't afraid to solder (which you'll need to do unless you buy an official, large, round-ish ST/Link v2 programming tool direct from ST Micro and have an HDK 1.4 or 2, in which case you have a cable you can use), it's an achievable task.

 ## Hardware Bits

 See the [Technique: How to add a IR board programming connector to OSVR HDK 1.2 1.3 1.4 2](https://www.ifixit.com/Guide/How+to+add+a+IR+board+programming+connector+to+OSVR+HDK+1.2+1.3+1.4+2/65821) iFixit guide for step-by-step instructions on opening your HDK and adding the programming connector.
+Note that this guide is community-editable, just like the documentation you're reading now, so feel free to pitch in if something can be clarified or improved!

 You will need an STM8 USB programmer compatible with the ST-Link v2: you can get one like that used in the instructions at the [Sensics OSVR Store](https://osvrstore.com/products/programming-tool-for-hdk-positional-tracking-ir-board).